Ranking The 10 Real Madrid Longest Serving Managers

 4. Carlo Ancelotti – 5 Years

-The current Real Madrid boss Carlo Ancelotti is the fourth longest-serving manager with over 5 years and still counting, the Italian first spell came back in 2013 when he was hired to replace Jose Mourinho and guided the club to the famous La Décima (10th UEFA Champions League trophy.
-In 2021, Ancelloti returned to Santiago Bernabeu this time replacing Zinedine Zidane from Premier League club Everton and directed the Los Blancos to triumph in two Champions League, two Spanish league titles and two Uefa and Spanish Super Cup making him the most decorated Real Madrid manager.
+The current Real Madrid boss, Carlo Ancelotti, is the fourth longest-serving manager with over 5 years and still counting. he Italian first spell came back in 2013 when he was hired to replace Jose Mourinho and guided the club to the famous La Décima (10th UEFA Champions League trophy.
+In 2021, Ancelloti returned to Santiago Bernabeu this time replacing Zinedine Zidane from Premier League club Everton.
+The Italian tactician piloted the Los Blancos to two Champions League glory, two Spanish league titles, and two UEFA Super Cup and Spanish Super Cup triumphs, making him the most decorated Real Madrid manager.

 Trophies | 2 x La Liga, 3 x Champions League.
 2 Copa Del Rey & Spanish Super Cup, 3 UEFA Super Cup, 2 x Copa Del Rey, 2 x Club World Cup |

-Also Read: Top 10 Football Clubs in the World
+Also Read: Top 10 best English football managers in history

 3. Zinedine Zidane – 5 Years

 Zinedine Zidane‘s three-peat is fondly remembered by Real Madrid fans, he has created an unmatched legacy wearing Los Blanco’s colours as a player and also head coach.
-During his entire managing career, he has only coached Madrid for five years earning the designation of second on the list of Real Madrid’s longest-serving manager in two stints.
-Under his reign, the club won 11 trophies including three UEFA Champions League, two La Ligas, two UEFA Super Cups, two Spanish Super Cups and as many Club World Cups establishing Real Madrid as a force to be reckoned with across Europe.
+During his entire managing career, he has only coached Madrid for five years, earning the designation of second on the list of Real Madrid’s longest-serving manager in two stints.
+Under his reign, the Frenchman led the club to win 11 trophies, including three UEFA Champions League, two La Ligas, two UEFA Super Cups, two Spanish Super Cups and as many Club World Cups, establishing Real Madrid as a force to be reckoned with across Europe.

 Matches | 263 |